 First things first, if you are coming, you need to have booked in advance, and bring your tickets with you.
 There will be no tickets for sale at the gate so if you turn up without booking you will be turned away.

-The car park will open at 12 noon on Friday 18th August so that campers can arrive and get set up early.
+The car park will open at 12 noon on Friday 19th August so that campers can arrive and get set up early.
 Wristband exchange will also open at 12 noon.
 The gates into the festival will open at 2pm.
 Please do not arrive any earlier than this as we can’t let you in and you will be asked to move on, so could start your festival experience by driving round in circles while you wait!

-Campers are welcome to stay on site until 11am on Monday 21st August, but we do ask that you are packed up and ready to hit the road by then.
+Campers are welcome to stay on site until 11am on Monday 22nd August, but we do ask that you are packed up and ready to hit the road by then.

-Day ticket holders are allowed to stay at the festival from 9am until late (as long as they don’t stay over), and the car park will open at 9am for day ticket holders on Saturday and Sunday.
+Day ticket holders are allowed to stay at the festival from 9am until late (as long as they don’t stay over), and the car park will open at 9am for day ticket holders on Saturday 20th August and Sunday 21st August.

-Nobody is permitted to sleep in the car park, in a tent, car, campervan or caravan.
+Nobody is permitted to sleep in the car park (in a tent, car, campervan or caravan).

-The camping is around a 5 minute walk from the car park.
+On arrival, our stewards will direct you to a parking spot.
+Your ticket entitles you to free parking for the duration of the festival.
+Vehicles are left at your own risk.
+If you require an accessible parking spot please let us know in advance.
+There will be no vehicles allowed past the car park and into the festival site.
+Vehicle movement is prohibited on site throughout the festival, to keep all festival-goers, especially the small ones, safe.
+The camping area is around a 5 minute walk from the car park.
 We can’t guarantee that there will be volunteers available to help you carry your camping gear from the car park to the tent so you should plan to do this yourself and only bring what you can reasonably manage.